apocalyptech/pystarboundmap/README.md

 ----------

 This is pretty much it, at the moment.
-You can open new maps by filename, or by choosing a character's name followed by a planet name (note that that one doesn't yet let you open moons, space stations, etc).
+You can open new maps by filename, or by choosing a character's name followed by a world name.
 Click-and-drag will move the map around, in addition to your usual scrolling methods.

 The game will attempt to autodetect your Starbound installation directory